PTI leaders make their way to Lahore for political power show

 Earlier today, Lahore Deputy Commissioner (DC) Syed Musa Raza issued detention orders for five PTI leaders, including its Lahore Vice President Akmal Khan Bari.

-According to the order, a copy of which is available with Dawn.com, five PTI leaders were to be detained for 30 days from the date of arrest under sub-section (1) of section 3 of the Punjab Maintenance of Public Order Ordinance.
+According to the order, a copy of which is available with Dawn.com, five PTI leaders were to be detained for 30 days from the date of arrest under sub-section (1) of Section 3 of the Punjab Maintenance of Public Order Ordinance (MPO).

 The PTI leaders comprised Shahzaib Khan, Akhtar Munna, Mazhar Shah, Raja Shafiq and Bari, the order said, adding they were “prejudicial to the public safety” and MPO.

-“They create problems for the law enforcement agencies and incite the public through their objectionable speeches,” it said, adding that the leaders were always at the forefront to destroy the public peace, and law and order.
+“They create problems for the law enforcement agencies and incite the public through their objectionable speeches,” it said, alleging that the leaders were always at the forefront to destroy public peace, and law and order.

 ‘43 conditions’

-The Punjab government has reportedly set “43 conditions”, one of which is a public apology from KP CM Ali Amin Gandapur for his widely condemned speech at PTI’s Islamabad gathering on Sept 8.
+The Punjab government has set “43 conditions”, one of which is a public apology from CM Gandapur for his widely condemned speech at PTI’s Islamabad gathering on Sept 8.

-While the PTI team has said they refused to guarantee an apology, Insaf Lawyers Forum President Ishtiaq Ahmad Khan said Gandapur “may clarify his position during his speech at the Lahore power show”.
+While the PTI team said it refused to guarantee an apology, Insaf Lawyers Forum President Ishtiaq Ahmad Khan said Gandapur “may clarify his position during his speech at the Lahore power show”.

 Another stipulation is that the rally be held between 3pm and 6pm.
 However, Ishtiaq Ahmad said the PTI team did not agree to this and the deputy commissioner agreed that the government would not force this condition.